joonarafael/visualpathfinder/documentation/installation_manual.md

 ```

 if you decided to go with npm.
 Replace always `yarn` with `npm` if you're using npm.

+Both npm and yarn will give detailed error messages if the installation of associated dependencies fails.
+In this case, please follow closely the instructions given within the error notices.

 ## Running the application